bell-sw/Liberica/README.md

 specification using OpenJDK Technology Compatibility Kit test suite for Linux, Windows, macOS, and Solaris operating systems.
 The distribution includes Server, Client, and Minimal JVMs.

-For more information, check out the [Liberica JDK product page](https://bell-sw.com/pages/libericajdk/).
+For more information, check out the [Liberica JDK product page](https://bell-sw.com/pages/libericajdk/), or download it directly [here](https://bell-sw.com/pages/downloads/).

 Alpine, Centos, and Debian Docker official images of BellSoft Liberica JDK are available in [Docker Hub](https://registry.hub.docker.com/u/bellsoft) in the following repositories: